 Robert is the foremost authority on positive psychology coaching and has consulted with a wide range of international organizations on performance management and talent development.

-He conducts trainings on coaching, strengths, positivity, courage, and appreciative inquiry with organizations and businesses around the world and through his own coaching school, Positive Acorn.
+He conducts training on coaching, strengths, positivity, courage, and appreciative inquiry with organizations and businesses around the world and through his coaching school, Positive Acorn.
 Robert has trained professionals in North America, Europe, Asia, Africa, Australia, South America, and the Middle East.
 He has a doctorate in social psychology and a master’s degree in clinical psychology and is an ICF Professional Certified Coach.
 He is the author of Practicing Positive Psychology Coaching, The Courage Quotient, and The Upside of Your Dark Side, among other books.